 Halfway through the cooking, add tamarind and jaggery.
 Also add half teaspoon each – turmeric, salt and chilli powder.
 Mix, and cover the skillet with lid again.
 On medium-low heat, cook until karela pieces become tender, and tamarind-jaggery sauce thickens and start to coat the karela pieces.

 Saucy karela tastes sweet and sour with a touch of spicy-bitterness.
 Great with sorghum roti or chapatis.

 Friends.
 We know what they will bring to the table.
-Joy, substance or seriousness.
-Like we need shadruchulu, they each meet a need.
+Mirth, mischief or musings.
+Like we need shadruchulu, each meet a need.
 When it comes to vegetable friends, I know exactly what will potlakaaya bring to the table.
-A beatific bajji.
+A delicious bajji.
 Traditional Andhra food, prepared during festival celebratory meals, potlakaaya bajjis make a great snack item.
 With a tad of unique potlakaaya sweetness and aroma, they make tasty bajjis.
-Give it a try when you find this vegetable on your trip to Indian grocery.
+Give the recipe a try when you find this vegetable on your trip to Indian grocery.